 EYFS often demonstrate the wide disparity of experiences between pupils who are disadvantaged and those who are not.
-6 Many of our pupils from disadvantaged backgrounds do not exude confidence in themselves and have low self-esteem as learners Pupils' anxiety about life outside of school often impacts upon their capacity to focus during the school day, with all three factors combining to create significant barriers to learning and progress.
+6 Many of our pupils from disadvantaged backgrounds do not exude confidence in themselves and have low self-esteem as learners.
+Pupils' anxiety about life outside of school often impacts upon their capacity to focus during the school day, with all three factors combining to create significant barriers to learning and progress.
+Balancing pupil's mental and emotional wellbeing remains a focus.